joembedded/JesFs/README.md

 It even allows to change the firmware on the Embedded Device from many different sources!

 Think of Embedded Devices, that even can get their latest firmware by themselves!
-E.g. over WiFi, Mobile Internet, Bluetooth, Uart, Radio-Link, …
+E.g. over WiFi, Mobile Internet, Bluetooth, UART, Radio-Link, …
 Suddenly all options are open!
 And if you have concerns about the security: don’t worry: problem already solved, as you’ll see later..